DougReynolds/get-simple-plugins/Readme.md

 #Get-Simple-Plugin Events
-Master Branch is the development version of Events plugin.
-Please see the "Current Branch" dropdown list for stable versions.
+This is version 2.1j.
+Please see the "Current Branch" dropdown list for development "Master" and stable versions.

 ##File Meta Info (file-info/file-info.php)